Rick Faris was born to play music.

 Rick's dad was a touring musician that rendered Bluegrass in the Ozarks, swung wide in western swing bands in dance halls and even played with legends like Reba McIntyre on Hee Haw, Nashville Now and the Grand Ole Opry.
 Rick’s love for music is one that can only be carefully cultivated when conditions are right and the stars just align.
 Rick says, “I didn’t know anyone who didn’t play or at least have an instrument in their house until I was 5.”
 The family of a humble musician’s means didn’t have a radio in the car so the 4 Faris boys spent the 9-hour trips up to grandma’s house singing and entertaining each other.

 The four brother plus mom and dad made up the award winning Faris Family Bluegrass Band.
 They played festivals, taught Bluegrass in the Schools programs and shared real connections for the 12 years they toured professionally.
 After the family decided to stop touring, Rick was looking for a new full-time gig.
 He got his first break when the Bluegrass stalwart, Greg Cahill, called and asked him to audition for Special Consensus.
 The job was to be transformative for Faris because Greg hired him to play mandolin rather than the guitar he had been honing since he was a child.
 With 5 weeks to learn the mandolin and win the audition, Rick Faris stepped into the next stage of his career.
 After 6 years, 1 Grammy-Nomination and 2 IBMA Awards he switched back home to guitar and the band picked up another 3 IBMA Awards and a 2nd Grammy-Nomination.
-Rick now has been globetrotting with Special Consensus for 10 years.
-Under Greg Cahill he learned the meaning of professionalism and giving back to the Bluegrass community through performing, teaching, leading and service.
+Rick spent a total of 11 years with the globetrotting Special Consensus.
+Under Greg Cahill he learned the meaning of professionalism and giving back to the Bluegrass community .

 Rick’s strong desire to shine out with a genuine connection to the fans and players on stage caught Stephen Mougin’s attention.
 His label, Dark Shadow Recording, signed Rick Faris on as a solo artist in September of 2018.
 Rick started writing songs and selecting the right personnel that could handle anything.
 With watertight harmony singers and mind-blowing pickers, Rick set out to show the world what his brand of Bluegrass sounds like.